Chapter 6 Advanced usage

 layer(lpolygon(CountryBorders, border = "white")) +

-As you can see the residual variance is quite different because it now represents the (weighted) variation in isotopic values between months for an average year and no longer the total variation combining both the variation across months and years.
+As you can see the residual variance is considerably smaller for the precipitation-weighted annual average isoscape than for the non-weighted isoscape.
+This is because the residual variance now represents the variation in isotopic values between years and no longer the total variation combining both the variations across years and months.

 You could then continue with the calibration and assignment steps exactly as described in the chapters 4 & 5.
 For this you simply need to replace the object EuropeIsoscape used in these chapters by the object EuropeIsoscape_weighted just created.